 Last week it vanished, leaving nothing but a rectangle of exposed brick- only to reappear on the website of a Miami auction house.
 Listed as "Slave Labor (Bunting Boy)," it is due to be sold Saturday with an estimated price of between $500,000 and $700,000.

-On Wednesday, the local government authority appealed to the auctioneer for the return of the work.
+On Wednesday, the local government authority said it planned to appeal to the auction house for the return of the mural to its rightful home.

-Councilor Alan Strickland said the work had become "a real symbol of local pride" in an area badly hit in England's August 2011 riots.
-He said its disappearance had left residents "shocked and angry."
+Alan Strickland, a member of the local Haringey Council, said the work had become "a real symbol of local pride" in an area badly hit in England's August 2011 riots.

-Strickland said he had asked England's Arts Council for help retrieving the work.
+Strickland said he had asked England's Arts Council for help.